aldomann/sublime-moka/README.md

 A set of custom UI themes for Sublime Text 2/3  that match [Moka GTK+ theme](http://mokaproject.com/moka-gtk-theme/), based on [Spacegray](https://github.com/kkga/spacegray).

+*The theme is no longer maintained, as the GTK+ theme is no longer being developed, sorry.*
 ***

 ### Themes